northdata/api/doc/data-export-guide/data-export-guide.md

 testdata20230630-innsbruck-AT-M-en.jsonl.zip
 ```

-The zip file name tells you the date of generation, the city name (for test data only), the country, the level (M, L, XL) and the format (CSV or JSONL) and the language (`en` for English and `de` for German).
+The zip file name tells you the date of generation, the city name (for test data only), the country, the level (M, L, XL) and the format (CSV or JSONL) and the language (en for English and de for German).
 The language choice only makes a difference for descriptive fields, for example you get translations (managing director - Geschäftsführer).

 ## Split downloads

-Sometimes it is cumbersome to deal with the large size of the individual data files.
-For this reason, we provide a so-called split variant for the full quarterly exports.
-For example, if you open the `at-m` full data folder (which will be available to you after purchasing a subscription), you'll find 8 variants to choose from:
+Sometimes it is challenging to deal with the large size of the individual data files.
+For this reason, we provide a so-called “split variant” for the full quarterly exports.
+For instance, if you open the `at-m` full data folder (which will be available to you after purchasing a subscription), you will find 8 variants to choose from:

 ```
 export2023Q3-AT-M-de.csv.zip